 Whether you plan on partying at home, going out to see a parade or pub-hopping, you’ll need sustenance.
 And there’s nothing more traditional than corned beef and cabbage on Saint Patrick’s Day.

-The Groom+Style team has enjoyed Canter’s Corned Beef for years, finding it one of the leanest, tastiest and expertly-cured meats available anywhere.
+Some members of the Groom+Style team have purchased Grobbel’s corned beef in bulk for years, finding it one of the leanest, tastiest and expertly-cured meats available anywhere – and it’s finally available through Amazon.
 It’s perfect for your Saint Patrick’s Day party or pre/post-parade meal.